jweissman/reflex/LANGUAGE.md

-# THE REFLEX PROGRAMMING LANGUAGE SPECIFICATION
+# THE REFLEX PROGRAMMING LANGUAGE REFERENCE

 ## About

 This document describes the structure of the Reflex programming language.
+(Note the "official spec" for now is just the reference implementation contained in this repository.)

 ## Guiding Principles